 In this article

 If you want to stay in the property yourself and use it throughout the year then this would be seen as a second home.
 You may need a second property for a variety of reasons such as to be closer to the office during the working week, housing for other family members or simply as a holiday home to enjoy year round.
+As a result, a second home mortgage is viewed similarly to a standard residential mortgage.

 If you eventually intend to live in the property then you will need to decide on location using a combination of head and heart.
 You might have always wanted to retire by the sea but you should also consider what location will bring the best rental yield.
 Do plenty of research and consider areas where there are longer tourism seasons or have attractions that are less weather dependent.
 Properties in areas with plenty of year round outdoor life for example, may do better throughout the year than a coastal property which could be popular in the summer months only.
 But at the end of the day, your location choice will be part dictated by where you want to end up living, if you do indeed plan to retire to the property.
 If it is purely an investment then of course search for areas with the most consistent and highest returns.